 To reduce the space and length, you shouldn’t only look to delete words and sentences.

-Optimizing the format of your resume will allow you to include more content by using less space if necessary.
+Optimizing the ats resume format will allow you to include more content by using less space if necessary.

 6. Add Missing Information To The Projects Section